TronFortyTwo/Tux-in-Space/type.typ

 				PARENT: Planet

 		NAME: Iron planet
-		DESCRIPTION: An iron planet is a planet whit the core composed mainly of iron and whit mantle very little or whitout any mantle
+		DESCRIPTION: An iron planet is a planet whit the core composed mainly of iron and whit a very little mantle or whitout any mantle at all
 		PARENT: Planet

 		NAME: Minor planet